ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ### updating an instance

-There are also different ways to update the data inside the applications.
+When you want to update an instance in the database, you will need to write a query and execute it using the jdbcTemplate or use the domain model in spring data jpa or spring data jdbc.

 #### Spring jdbc